Cannabinoid Hyperemesis Syndrome

 - Drug screen, to test for drug-related causes of vomiting

-- X-rays of the abdomen, to check for conditions like blockage
+- X-rays of the belly, to check for things such as a blockage

 - Upper endoscopy, to view the stomach and esophagus for possible causes of vomiting